boranblok/nntpPoster/Util/userconf/readme.txt

 [Posting]
 # The maximum number of attempts a file will be reposted if it has an error.
 After this it goes to the postFailed folder
 MaxRepostCount=3

-# When a release has been found on the indexer, remove it from the backup location or not.
-# It is best to leave this on unless you have a manual cleaning process.
-RemoveAfterVerify=true

 # How many times to retry posting a message.
 Take into account this is a usenet message, not a file.
 MaxRetryCount=3